johnston9/MS3-Shot-Caller/README.md

 Base or Departments page.
 This sends dep_name as a variable to the get_dep function in app.py allowing it to be used in the find() method on Mongo and get the messages for the collection of that name.

-<strong>Note 1:</strong> In the ER Diagram the last relationship above points to the the dep_name in the example camera
+<strong>Note 1:</strong> In the ER Diagram the last relationship above points to the dep_name in the example camera
       collection as it was not technically possible to have it point to the collection name, which is in fact the correct relationship.